 As a small agency, the Authority must remain flexible in its staffing and organizational structure to provide opportunities for staff development, to address the needs of its client agencies and respond to legislative directives, all within limited resources.
-Several factors may result in further organizational and staffing changes in the next biennium, including: appropriation adjustments, legislative initiatives, retirement eligibility within the existing workforce, and increased monitoring and compliance responsibilities as a result of greater municipal finance industry regulatory scrutiny.
+Several factors may result in further organizational and staffing changes in the next biennium, including: appropriation adjustments, legislative initiatives, retirement eligibility within the existing workforce, and increased monitoring and municipal finance compliance responsibilities.